fuma-nama/fumadocs/README.md

 ### Next Docs UI

-The framework built on top of Next Docs Zeta.
+The framework is built on top of Next Docs Zeta.
 It offers many out-of-the-box features along with a well-designed user interface.

 ```bash